jchowk/HowkPythonNotes/README.md

 * **LearningPython.FUSECatalogQuery.ipynb** Using Python to query the entirety of the FUSE exposure catalog.

+* **COS-Halos.DatabaseAccess.ipynb** Notes on accessing information in the COS-Halos database of JXP's `pyigm`.

+Special:

 * **Max's Brown Seeds.ipynb** Example plotting and simple statistics using a sample of the number of seeds in brown "mustache plant" seed pods (from Max Howk).